 No matter where your customers are in the UK, our great international network of messengers can deliver the shipment to the final address.
 They are achieving a great role in our door-to-door services, always increasing the quality of the service provided.

 3.6.1) Excess baggage

-It’s not uncommon for tourists travelling in Vietnam, to fell in love with the country, and to take back home to UK numerous souvenirs.
+It’s not uncommon for tourists traveling to Vietnam, to fell in love with the country, and to take back home to the UK numerous souvenirs.
 But if you’re bringing home much more goods than on arrival, you might have issues with your airline, and some goods may be refused.
-On this purpose, we implemented our excess baggage services.
-We’re transferring your goods by express freight back to you, so you will receive them in the next days after your come back.
+For this purpose, we implemented our excess baggage services.
+We’re transferring your goods by express freight back to you, so you will receive them in the next few days after you come back.

 Between UK and Vietnam, we have very efficient and flexible relocation services, that will be tailored to your needs.
-If required, we can ensure the packing, the freight, the customs clearance and the storage of your personal effects in both continents.
+If required, we can ensure the packing, the freight, the customs clearance, and the storage of your personal effects on both continents.
 Our great relations with the Vietnamese customs will enable a smooth entrance or exit of your goods in Vietnam.

 Between Vietnam and the United Kingdom, we’re greatly skilled to handle all freight demands.
 We’re also proficient in sourcing in Vietnam, so if you have any questions about your supplier or manufacturer, or if you want to find some of the most valuable, we can help you on that also.
 On any aspect of your project, financial, administrative, legal… We can advise you on the best solutions to avoid any kind of misfortune.